PyDevC/PyDevC/README.md

 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=PyDevC&layout=donut&show_icons=true&theme=dark#gh-dark-mode-only)<br/>
 ## Contributions

-Contributing to pytorch (For now some small stuff)
+Contributing to pytorch

 ### Future plans for pytorch
-- learn how to contribute to nn module
+- Working in autograd module of pytorch
-- Need to look into ROCm and CUDA code as well
+- Working in nn modules part of pytorch
-- learn more about torch._dynamo
+- Working in cuda and ROCm part of pytorch

 ### Other repositories to expect contributions in future
 - Godot (Game Engine)